What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 "Specified Skills" is a new residence status (qualification to live in Japan) designed to enable foreign nationals to work in industries where there are few Japanese workers.

-There are two Specified Skills: No. 1 and No. 2, and No. 1 can be transitioned from Technical Intern Training (ii) or No. 3.
+Specified Skills has 1 and 2, and 1 can be moved from Technical Intern Training (ii) or 3.

-Specified Skills jobs are broadly classified into three categories: civil engineering, construction, and lifelines/facilities.
+Specified Skills work is broadly classified into three categories: "civil engineering", "architecture", and "Infrastructure Facilities and equipment".

-Only companies that are members of JAC can accept specified skilled workers.
+Only companies that are affiliated with JAC can accept Specified Skilled Workers.

-In such companies, you can rest assured that you will have seniors and colleagues who can give you instructions and train you so that you don't have any problems at work.
+Please rest assured that such a company has seniors and colleagues who can give instructions and training so that you do not have problems at work.

 About us, JAC